duncandc/rotations/README.md

 ```
 pip install --user .
 ```
-Place this directory in your PYTHONPATH.
 The various functions can then be imported as, e.g.:

 ```
 from rotations import rotate_vector_collection